sundayScoop/SecretAlbum/README.md

 # PlatyPasswords
-## What is PlatyPus Passwords?
+## What is SecretAblum?
-PlatyPus Passwords, "Platy", is a proof of concept decentralized password manager that doesn't hold any encryption keys to secure users' passwords.
+SecretAblum, "Platy", is a proof of concept decentralized password manager that doesn't hold any encryption keys to secure users' passwords.
 Instead, Platy uses the Tide Enclave to authenticate and retrieve user's encryption keys, which are able to decrypt their own passwords locally.

 Platy's servers NEVER have access to:
 1. The user's username or password